johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

     - handle all incoming messages on the transport, decode and dispatch them to the apropriate local recipient instance.
     - This turns incoming network messages into local actor invocations.

 The first category can be seen as "lifecycle management" of distributed actors, and is interlinked with the Swift runtime and synthesized code of a distributed actor.
-The compiler will synthesize code to call out to the transport to implement some of it's most crucial functionality:
+The compiler will synthesize code to call out to the transport to implement some of its most crucial functionality:

 - When a distributed actor is created using the local initializer (`init(transport:)`) the `transport.assignAddress(...)` function is invoked.
 - When the actor is deinitialized, the transport is invoked with `transport.resignAddress(...)` with the terminated actor's address.
 - When creating a distributed actor using the resolve initializer (`init(resolve:using:)`) the Swift runtime invokes `transport.resolve(...)` asking the transport to decide if this address resolves as a local reference, or if a proxy actor should be allocated.
-Creating a proxy object is a Swift internal feature, and not possible to invoke in any other way than using a resolve initializer.
+Creating a proxy object is a Swift internal feature, and not possible to invoke in any way other than using a resolve initializer.

 The second category is "actually sending/receiving the messages" which is highly dependent on the details of the underlying transport.
 We do not have to impose any API requirements on this piece of a transport actually.
 Since a distributed actor is intended to be started with a transport, and `$distributed_` functions are source generated by the same framework as the used transport, it can simply downcast the property to `MyTransport` and implement the message sending whichever way it wants.

 This way of dealing with message sending allows frameworks to use their specific data-types, without having to copy back and forth between Swift standard types and whichever types they are using.
-It would be helpful if we had a shared "bytes" type in the language here, however in general a transport may not even directly operate on bytes, but rather accept a Codable representation of the invoked function (e.g. an enum that is `Codable`) and then internally, depending on configuration, pick the apropriate encoder/decoder to use for the specific message (e.g. encoding it using a binary coder rather than JSON etc).
-By keeping this representation fully opaque to Swift's actor runtime, we also allow plugging in completely different transports, and we could actually invoke gRPC or other endpoints which use completely different serialization formats (e.g. protobuf) rather than the Codable mechanism.
-We don't want to prevent such use-cases from existing, thus opt to keep the "send" functions out of the ActorTransport protocol requirements.
+It would be helpful if we had a shared "bytes" type in the language here, however in general a transport may not even directly operate on bytes, but rather accept a `Codable` representation of the invoked function (e.g. an enum that is `Codable`) and then internally, depending on configuration, pick the appropriate encoder/decoder to use for the specific message (e.g. encoding it using a binary coder rather than JSON etc).
+By keeping this representation fully opaque to Swift's actor runtime, we also allow plugging in completely different transports, and we could actually invoke gRPC or other endpoints which use completely different serialization formats (e.g. protobuf) rather than the `Codable` mechanism.
+We don't want to prevent such use-cases from existing, thus opt to keep the "send" functions out of the `ActorTransport` protocol requirements.
 This is also good, because it won't allow users to "randomly" write `self.transpot.send(randomMessage, to: address)` which would circumvent the typesafety experience of using distributed actors.

 #### Transporting `Error`s